automl/arlbench/README.md

 ## Quickstart

 Here are the two ways you can use ARLBench: via the command line or as an environment.
-To see them in action, take a look at our [examples](https://github.com/automl/arlbench/tree/main/examples).

 ### Use the CLI